dreamgrove/dreamgrove/content/balance/guide/mythic-plus.md

 - {{< spell 5211 "Mighty Bash" "live" >}} can come in handy when there are extremely dangerous singular mobs that aren’t affected by knockbacks and they need to be dealt with.

-#### Tier 100:

-- {{< spell 202342 "Shooting Stars" "ptr" >}} can be taken over {{< spell 202770 "Fury of Elune" "live" >}} in dungeons where there are many spread out adds.
-Also, if the dungeon is low level and trash dies before you get a chance to ramp, this could be useful just for higher single target damage on bosses.

 ### Utility